shaiss/agapi/docs/content-studios-prd/03-studio-system-integration.md

    - Support for targeting specific content to control vs. treatment circles
    - Cross-posting capabilities with controlled visibility

-2. **Content Lifecycle**
-   - Experiment-specific content can be automatically archived
-   - Support for exporting successful content to permanent circles

 ### Analytics Integration

 1. **Circle-Level Metrics**